elyra-ai/elyra/docs/source/user_guide/runtime-image-conf.md

 The runtime image configuration properties are defined as follows.
 The string in the headings below, which is enclosed in parentheses, denotes the CLI option name.

 ##### Name (display_name)
-A user-friendly name for runtime image definition.
+A user-friendly name for runtime image configuration.
 This property is required.

 Example: `My runtime image`

 ##### Description (description)
-Desscription for this runtime image definition.
+Description for this runtime image configuration.

 Example: `My custom runtime Docker image`

 ##### Image Name (image_name)
-The name of an existing Docker image in the public Docker Hub container registry that meets the stated prerequisites.
+The name and tag of an existing Docker image in the public Docker Hub container registry that meets the stated prerequisites.
 This property is required.

+Example: `jdoe/my-image:1.0.0`

+##### N/A (name)
+A unique internal identifier for the runtime image configuration.
+The property is required when the command line interface is used manage a configuration.
+An identifier is automatically generated from the user-friendly name when a configuration is added using the UI.

-Example: `jdoe/my-image`
+Example: `my_runtime_image`